Cooperative Open-ended Learning Framework for Zero-shot Coordination: Cooperative Open-Ended Learning

 We extend the approximated oracle to open-ended learning and propose \framework (Fig.~\ref{fig:cole}).
-The \framework iteratively updates new strategies that approximate the best-preferred strategies to the cooperative incompatible mixture and the individual objective.
-The simulator completes the pay-off matrix with the newly generated strategy and others in the population.
+The \framework iteratively updates new strategies that approximate the local best-preferred strategies to the cooperative incompatible mixture and the individual objective.
+The simulator completes the payoff matrix with the newly generated strategy and others in the population.
 The solver aims to derive the cooperative incompatible distribution of the Game Graph builder and the cooperative-incompatible solver.
-The trainer uses the oracle to approximate the best-preferred strategy to the cooperative incompatible mixture and individual objective and outputs a newly generated strategy which is added to the population for the next generation.
+The trainer uses the oracle to approximate the local best-preferred strategy to the cooperative incompatible mixture and individual objective and outputs a newly generated strategy added to the population for the next generation.

-Although we relax the best-preferred strategy to the strategy in the top $k$ centrality in the constraint, \framework still converges to a local best-preferred strategy with zero preference centrality.
+Although we relax the local best-preferred strategy to the strategy in the top $k$ centrality in the constraint, \framework still converges to a local best-preferred strategy with zero preference centrality.
 Formally, the local best-preferred strategy convergence theorem is given as follows. \begin{restatable}{theorem}{FirstTHM} Let $s_0\in \gS$ be the initial strategy and $s_i=\operatorname{oracle}(s_{i-1})$ for $i \in \mathbb{N}$.
-Under the assumption that $\lim_{n\rightarrow \infty}\gJ(s_n,\phi)\geq \gJ(s_{n-1},\phi)$ holds, we can say that the sequence $\{s_i\}$ for ${i\in \mathbb{N}}$ converges to a local optimal strategy $s^*$, i.e., the local best-preferred strategy. \end{restatable} \begin{proof} See Appendix~\ref{appendix:proofs_thm}. \end{proof} Besides, if we choose in-degree centrality as the preference centrality function, the convergence rate of \framework is Q-sublinear. \begin{restatable}{corollary}{FirstLEMMA} Let $\eta: \gG^\prime \rightarrow \mathbb{R}^n$ be a function that maps a P-GFG to its in-degree centrality, the convergence rate of the sequence $\{s_i\}$ is Q-sublinear concerning $\eta$. \end{restatable} \begin{proof} See Appendix~\ref{appendix:proofs_corollary}. \end{proof}
+Under the effective functioning of the approximated oracle as characterized by Eq.~\ref{eq:oracle_approx}, we can say that the sequence $\{s_i\}$ for ${i\in \mathbb{N}}$ could converge to a local optimal strategy $s^*$, i.e., the local best-preferred strategy. \end{restatable} \begin{proof} See Appendix~\ref{appendix:proofs_thm}. \end{proof} Besides, if we choose in-degree centrality as the preference centrality function, the convergence rate of \framework is Q-sublinear. \begin{restatable}{corollary}{FirstLEMMA} Let $\eta: \gG^\prime \rightarrow \mathbb{R}^n$ be a function that maps a P-GFG to its in-degree centrality, the convergence rate of the sequence $\{s_i\}$ is Q-sublinear concerning $\eta$. \end{restatable} \begin{proof} See Appendix~\ref{appendix:proofs_corollary}. \end{proof}